GhentAnalysis/HNL_analysis/README.md

 unsigned year = 0;  // 2016: 0; 2017: 1; 2018: 2;

-//                            skipData, skipSignal, skipBackground, skipPlotting, skipLimits, skipTables, skipXcheck
+//                            skipData, skipSignal, skipBackground, skipPlotting, skipLimits

-all.analisi(basename.c_str(), false    , false     , false          , false        , false     , true    , false  /*, 0, 0*/);
+all.analisi(basename.c_str(), false    , false     , false          , false        , false    );

 # Analysis_mc.cc
 this is the "main" where all the other classes are called